algolia/algolia-commercetools-connect-example/README.md

 | CTP_SCOPE     | commercetools Composable Commerce client scope, for example manage_project:[CTP_PROJECT_KEY] |

 ## Structure of the variant JSON
-The structure of the incoming list of variants is:
+The structure of the incoming list of algoliaProducts is:
 ```
 {
     "articleNumberManufacturer": "J21 12059 885",